dblock/code.dblock.org/_posts/2010/2010-09-30-jna-reading-windows-event-log-entries-in-java.markdown

 }
 {% endhighlight %}

-If you don’t care about how it’s implemented, get the latest JNA build (this code will ship in JNA 3.2.8) and just use it.
+If you don't care about how it's implemented, get the latest JNA build (this code will ship in JNA 3.2.8) and just use it.
 Otherwise keep reading.

 #### Reading Events

-Let’s step back and examine the Win32 API for events.
+Let's step back and examine the Win32 API for events.
 The first call opens and closes an event log.
 An event log lives on a certain machine (null for current) and has a name (eg. _Application_ or _System_).

 {% highlight java %}
 public HANDLE OpenEventLog(String lpUNCServerName, String lpSourceName);